FondazioneChipsIT/snitch_cluster/README.md

 After these steps follow the base tutorial [documentation pages](https://pulp-platform.github.io/snitch_cluster/ug/tutorial.html) from "Building the hardware".
 You should get 0 errors, if you get some check all the dependencies.
 GLHF -Luca

+# Addition to the codes
+All the codes that have been added are under the PLAY_codes and benchmark folder.
+There you will also find some informations in the Readme files.

 # Snitch Cluster

 This repository hosts the hardware and software for the Snitch cluster and its generator.
 Snitch is a high-efficiency compute cluster platform focused on floating-point workloads.
 It is developed as part of the PULP project, a joint effort between ETH Zurich and the University of Bologna.